pietercolpaert/demo-paper-routable-tiles/content/abstract.md

 <!-- Conclusion and Perspectives -->
 The preliminary conclusions of this work put forward more questions than answers: are existing RDF serializations compact enough?
-What happens when another datasets needs to introduce new nodes that are not in the base map?
+What happens when another dataset needs to introduce new nodes that are not in the base map?
 Can other hypermedia structures be thought of?